-10-9B-15-7: FRONT SETBACK EXCEPTION:
+10-9B-16-7: FRONT SETBACK EXCEPTION:

-The planning commission can approve an adjustment to the front setback of not less than thirty feet (30') from the front lot line abutting a street if it is demonstrated that by doing so sensitive areas such as steep slopes, ridgelines, drainage areas, or wildlife corridors would be preserved.
+The planning commission can recommend and city council approve an adjustment to the front setback of not less than thirty feet (30') from the front lot line abutting a street if it is demonstrated that by doing so sensitive areas such as steep slopes, ridgelines, drainage areas, or wildlife corridors would be preserved.
 A forty five foot (45') clear view at the corner of a road intersection is still required.
 Exception must be defined on the final plat.

-10-9B-15-8: SIDE SETBACK:
+10-9B-16-8: SIDE SETBACK: